CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-layouts.md

 ~~~
 {% endraw %}

-Now when we load `index.html` it looks exactly as it did before, however now it's powered by a layout.
+When we look at `index.html` in a browser it looks exactly as it did before, however now it's using a layout.
 Let's change `blog.html` to use the layout as well.

 {% raw %}
 ~~~html